ashleygyngell/CryptMo-CAsh/README.md

 ## Concept

-The app provides accurate information about the Top 100 cryptocurrencies and provies users with a feature to convert fiat currency into crypto, coded in collaboration with [Mohamed Mohamed](https://github.com/momoh66)
+The app provides accurate information about the Top 100 cryptocurrencies and provies users with a feature to convert fiat currency into crypto.

 ## Phase One (Day 0)